Saint Martin–Sint Maarten border

 The Saint Martin–Sint Maarten border, or France–Netherlands border, is the international border between the Collectivity of Saint Martin, an overseas collectivity of the French Republic, and Sint Maarten, a constituent country of the Kingdom of the Netherlands, on the island of Saint Martin in the Caribbean.
 The 87 sqkm island is divided roughly 60:40 between the French Republic (53 km2) and the Kingdom of the Netherlands (34 km2) by the 16 km (10 mi) border.
 However, the two parts are roughly equal in population.

 The border is completely open and can be crossed freely.
+There is a movement in both Sint Maarten and Saint Martin promoting the unification of the island, which would remove the border between the two territories.

 Description

 The border starts in the west at Cupecoy Bay and then proceeds eastward, cutting across Rue de Terre-Basses/Rhine Road.
 It then runs through the Simpson Bay Lagoon between the island of Little Key (Dutch) and Grand Islet (French).
 Back on land it crosses Rue de Hollande/Union Road and then turns north-eastwards, running across Sint Peter Hill, Mont des Accords, Concordia Hill, Marigot Hill, Mount Reward and Mount Flagstaff.
 It then turns south-eastwards and then eastwards, terminating in the east at Oyster Pond bay.